chemoelectric/eprb_signal_correlations/Animation/Quantum_Correlations_Visualized/README.txt

 the correlation coefficient should seem difficult to interpret.
 Lines between the ‘meter pointers’ are there to help with seeing the pointers move together, and also just to look pretty.

+Comments in the source code explain more about the program, such as how the simulation reproduces empirically the correlations predicted by quantum mechanics for a Bell test.
+The method used might seem novel and surprising.